Missing Excel export button in Analytics Builder and cannot export dashboards

 Web History contains the transaction details of orders that took place in the same visitor session even if the transaction took place before chat.
 Therefore you cannot use transaction data in Web History to track conversions and goals reached.

-- Use BI reports or Report Builder for reporting and tracking SALES (conversions).
+- Use BI reports or Analytics Builder for reporting and tracking SALES (conversions).

 - Do not use Web History to track conversions – it is not designed for this purpose.